hpcc-systems/MAF/packages/defaultSQL/README.md

-# Node Post Gre Sql Setup
+# Node Default SQL Setup
 This module is created to allow other projects to easily create modules that perform sql using various platforms.
-There are examples for mysql and pg sql.
+There are examples for mysql included.

 # Setup